 - 1. Graduation from an accredited four-year high school or from an accredited senior high school. - 2.
-For admission to the University of Akron the average of the work done by the student in his high school course shall be the passing grade of that high school plus one-third the interval between the passing grade and 100. - 3.
-Subject requirements.
-Beginning with September 1935, there will be no specified subject requirements for general admission to the University.
-The particular subjects offered for admission will, however, affect the eligibility of the student to take certain studies in college.
+For admission to the University of Akron the average of the work done by the student during his last two years of high school shall be the passing grade of that school plus one-third the interval between the passing grade and 100. - 3.
+Distribution of units in accordance with the following table: